 Also, it is important to note that dysautonomia can also develop as a consequence of other diseases; such as celiac disease, diabetes, multiple sclerosis; Sjögren's syndrome, rheumatoid arthritis, Parkinson’s disease, and lupus.

 Dysautonomia has 15 sub types, ranging from common to rare.
 Neurocardiogenic Syncope and Postural Orthostatic Tachycardia Syndrome are its two most common sub types.

 Neurocardiogenic Syncope (NCS)

 NCS is one of the two most common types of dysautonomia, affecting millions of people around the world.
-Its most common symptom is fainting, also referred as syncope.

 When we stand, gravity affects our body by pulling blood down to our lower extremities.
 This results to partial drainage of blood to thorax from the head.
 In healthier individuals, the ANS will increase vascular tone, cardiac output, and heart rate to counteract such changes.